 The state park offered us everything that we needed for the adventures that we had planned for the region and gave our family room to move and explore in the mornings and evenings before we left for those adventures.
 We had room to spread out, we spent quality time in nature, and we got to see some spectacular unobstructed sunsets as a bonus.

 I know that it seems easy to make a suggestion that is really gigantic in scope.
 It is a drastic suggestion that would take billions of dollars and a significant amount of manpower.
 But we are a nation facing issues with global climate change, crumbling infrastructure, stagnant wages, ballooning student loan debt, and lack of affordable housing.
-Unlike the original CCC, which was frequently segregated and did not include women, a modern CCC could serve all young people looking for a path to higher education, college graduates looking for a way to pay off loan debt while getting much needed work experience, and veterans looking for a smooth transition back to civilian life, all while utilizing green tech to improve national infrastructure and fight climate change.
-If we can come up with a bipartisan program that would address most of these issues at the same time, I believe that is something we could all get on board with.
+If we can come up with a bipartisan program that would address most of all of these issues at the same time, I believe that is something we could all get on board with.
 If it worked once before, it could work again, couldn't it?